brix-ag/graphql-client-frontify/README.md

 # GraphQL Client Usage

-A general explanation how the GraphQL clients based on this one are working.
+A general explanation how the GraphQL clients by brix are working.
+In a good IDE all options can be seen with explanations right away.
+Basically all we do is type some letters and press enter, indentation is done automatically.
+Like this queries can be written very fast.

 ## Create a client